TosbackCgusBridge-Bot/CGUs-versions/Grooveshark/Privacy Policy.md

 *   **Personally Identifiable Information.** EMG collects and stores Personally Identifiable Information.
 This information is needed to enable certain features the Service provides, and is stored for as long as you have an account, and as necessary to fulfill our legal obligations, resolve disputes, or enforce our agreements.
 Personally Identifiable Information, such as a User's email address, address of residence, or phone number, will not be shared with any third party without consent from the User unless otherwise stated in this Policy or the Terms of Service.
 *   **Surveys/Sweepstakes.** You may choose to answer surveys or enter sweepstakes posed through grooveshark.com by EMG and/or a third party.
 These third parties may obtain personal information that you voluntarily submit to them.
 This policy does not cover survey responses you voluntarily provide to any third party and/or survey, and EMG is not responsible for the collection and use of your personal information by these third parties.
 Survey responses you provide to EMG may be published, transferred, sold or licensed to third parties. however, no Personally Identifiable Information will be included with the survey responses except for that Personally Identifiable Information you provide as a survey response.
 *   **IP Address Information.** When you use the Service, the IP Address of the computer or network device making the request is stored.
 IP address information is stored for as long as necessary to enforce our agreements, resolve disputes, operate our business and fulfill our legal obligations.
 This may be done without any notification to the User.
 *   **Data Retention.** Except as provided herein, we will retain your information for as long as your account is active or as needed to provide you services.
-If you wish to cancel your account contact us at support@grooveshark.com.
+If you wish to cancel your account contact us at \[email protected\].
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 III.
 How we use the information we collect: